This integration is powered by Singer's Intacct tap. For support, visit the GitHub repo or join the Singer Slack.

-In the Role name field, paste the Role Name from the Stitch Grant Access to Your Bucket page:
+In the Role name field, paste the Role Name from the Stitch Configure Your DynamoDB Integration page:

 Remember: Role names are unique to the Stitch Intacct integration they’re created for.
 Attempting to use the same role for multiple integrations will cause connection errors.

 - Enter a description in the Role description field.
 For example: